smcclab/smc-course/_resources/02-tools.md

    edit the videos as well.

 2. When you're recording, make sure it's capturing the direct audio output as well (which can sometimes be a bit tricky).
+With OBS on macOS, this can be tricky---you might need to use something like [BlackHole](https://github.com/ExistentialAudio/BlackHole) to route the audio into OBS so that it records properly.

 ## Hardware {#hardware}